Submissions

 Notes and references:

-Citation and bibliographic references will comply with the APA style publication requirements (Publication Manual of the American Psychological Association), by using in-text citation enclosed within parentheses (author-year citation system).
+Citation and bibliographic references will comply with the APA style (APA Manual of Style, 7th edition) publication requirements (Publication Manual of the American Psychological Association), by using in-text citations enclosed within parentheses (author-year citation system).

 For instance, a book with only one author will be cited in the text by mentioning the author`s name followed by the year of publication (Lijphart, 1994) and, if necessary, the page where the cited information can be found (Rustow, 1970, p.
 68).